julrichkieffer/portfolio-data-science/04 vehicle loan default/README.md

 ## Machine Learning

-Using a variety of feature selection and model tuning parameters, the outcomes of the following machine learning model types were compared with a baseline accuracy of 77% (ROC AUC metric):
+Using a variety of feature selection and model tuning parameters, the outcomes of the following machine learning model types were compared with a baseline accuracy of 51.6% (ROC AUC metric):

 - Decision Tree
 - Random Forest
 - Gradient Boosting

-While tuned results achieved remarkably good, yet consistent, accuracy circa 97% across all 3 model types, as recall was best in the tuned Logistic Regression model, it was selected for API and "containerisation" under this proof of the art of the possible.
+While tuned results achieved some improvement while avoiding overfitting, none of the approaches were remarkable.
+Of the set, a tuned XGBoost model was selected for API and "containerisation" under this proof of the art of the possible.
 See below.

 All results from training, feature selection and model tuning is available [here](./notebook.ipynb#modelling).
+However, another round of tuning &mdash; perhaps using automation rather than hard-coded values &mdash; would return improved accuracy.

 ## Local Development